-The best anatomy websites for medical students are often hidden gems piled under larger paid-for platforms.
+The best anatomy websites are often hidden gems piled under larger paid-for platforms.
 Searching around for them takes time.
 Time that you most probably don’t have!

 Ready to get started?